Literacy Help Centers

 Annual holiday program for disadvantaged preschool children enrolled in Title 1 child care centers.
 This program takes place in December at 7-8 libraries and provides a holiday story program, a gift bag containing a new bear-themed book and a plush bear.
 For more information contact Nancy Murray at email@example.com or 954-357-7406.

-Children’s BookFest is a weeklong celebration of children’s literacy, which culminates with a large family-friendly festival at one of the Regional Libraries.
-Through this festival, Broward County Library joins the State of Florida, the School Board of Broward County, the American Library Association, the Association of Library Services to Children, and REFORMA, the National Association for Library Services to Latinos and the Spanish speaking in the celebration of Children’s Day / book Day, held nationally each year on April 30th.
-Children’s Day / Book Day (El dia de los ninos / El dia de los libros) emphasizes the importance of advocating literacy for every child in a community, regardless of linguistic and cultural background.
+A weeklong celebration of children’s literacy, which culminates with a large family-friendly festival at one of the Regional Libraries.
+Through this festival, Broward County Library joins the State of Florida, the School Board of Broward County, the American Library Association, the Association of Library Services to Children, and REFORMA, the National Association for Library Services to Latinos and the Spanish speaking in the celebration of Children’s Day/Book Day, held nationally each year on April 30th.
+Children’s Day/Book Day (El dia de los ninos/El dia de los libros) emphasizes the importance of advocating literacy for every child in a community, regardless of linguistic and cultural background.
 The festival features free book giveaways, arts and craft, storytellers and appearances by local authors.
-For more information contact Nancy Murray at email@example.com or 954-357-7406.
+For more information contact Nancy Murray at firstname.lastname@example.org or 954-357-7406.

 Florida Library Youth Program (Summer Reading Program)